ambianchi/Learn-Python/how-to-create-a-repository.md

 We will be using GitHub for our class materials and exercises.
 Class materials will be stored on the Code Like a Girl CNY repository (repo)--remember to bookmark it!
 A repo is a space where you can store and access your files.
-Create your own repo to store your class notes, playtime exercises and any other projects you may work on.
+Create your own repo to store your class notes, playtime exercises and any other projects you might work on.
 Follow the steps below to create your first repository:

 1. Login to your GitHub account.
 If you have not yet created one, sign up and login.